General Services Administration (GSA)

 In 1972, the US Department of Transportation determined that because there was no standard for ambulance design, thousands of ambulances (many purchased with federal funds) were not adequately configured to treat patients during transport.
-To address this concern, the US DOT requested the GSA to develop a standard for ambulances.
+To address this concern, the US DOT requested GSA to develop a standard for ambulances.

 The Federal Specification for Star-of-Life Ambulances (KKK-A-1822), more commonly referred to as “K-Specs“, went into effect in January 1974.
 The K Specs have been updated through a series of Revisions (A-F) with interim Change Notices.
-The current version is KKK-A-1822(F) with Change Notice 8 (July 1, 2015)
+The current version is KKK-A-1822(F) with Change Notice 12 (July 1, 2019)

-For example, Change Notice 8 included two SAE standards: (J3026) Ambulance Patient Compartment Seating Integrity and Occupant Restraint, and (J3027) Ambulance Litter Integrity, Retention, and Patient Restraint, but not a third (J3043) Ambulance Equipment Mount Device or Systems until manufacturers have an adequate inventory of compliant parts.
+For example, Change Notice 8 included two SAE standards: (J3026) Ambulance Patient Compartment Seating Integrity and Occupant Restraint, and (J3027) Ambulance Litter Integrity, Retention, and Patient Restraint, Subsequent change notices have adopted all of the remaining SAE standards for ambulances as well as the NIST design guidelines.